This post may contain affiliate links. Please read my disclosure policy.

 - Add all ingredients except for the pecans into a medium size mixing bowl and stir until combined.

-- Add about a teaspoon of chopped pecans to each pie circle.
-Pour pie filling on top of pecans into each pie, but don’t fill all the way – as the filling expands!
+Add about a teaspoon of chopped pecans to each pie circle.
+Pour pie filling on top of pecans into each pie, but don’t fill all the way – the filling expands!
 The pecans will float to the top.

 - Bake for 15-20 minutes - cooking time can vary based on your oven.